WellinghtonOliveira/caixaRegistradora/README.md

 # caixaRegistradora
-Este projeto é um do projetos necessários para obter a certificação no freeCodeCamp
+Este projeto é um do projetos necessários para obter a certificação no freeCodeCamp.